auth0/docs/articles/quickstart/native/ios-swift/01-login.md

 ## Access User Profile Information

 The `Credentials` instance you obtained after logging in includes an [ID Token](/secure/tokens/id-tokens).
-The ID Token contains the profile information associated with the logged-in user, such as their name or profile picture.
+The ID Token contains the profile information associated with the logged-in user, such as their email and profile picture.
 You can use these details to personalize the user interface of your application.

 The Auth0.swift SDK includes a [utility](https://github.com/auth0/JWTDecode.swift) for decoding [JWTs](https://jwt.io/) like the ID Token.
 Start by importing the `JWTDecode` module in the file where you want to access the user profile information.